 - Hydrocolloid Dressings

 - Antimicrobial Dressings

 - Wound Care Growth Factors

-The report examines North and South America, the European Union, Asia/Pacific and Rest of World, and looks at markets and growth rates by product and country for the years 2012-2021.
+The MedMarket Diligence report details the current and forecast wound market by product type in North and South America, the European Union, Asia/Pacific and Rest of World, and looks at markets and growth rates by product and country for the years 2012-2021.

-The world market in 2012 stood at approximately $11.7 billion.
-By 2021, the total wound management market represented by the segments listed above is projected to be worth over $18.5 billion million, with a 2013-2021 CAGR over 7%.
+The world market in 2012 stood at approximately $12.45 billion.
+By 2021, the total wound management market represented by the segments listed above is projected to be worth over $21.85 billion million, reflecting a 2013-2021 CAGR over 7%.